LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 ### Dedicated messaging agents:

-Only messaging agents that have the enhanced workspace enabled in permissions will see the enhanced agent workspace module.
-The agent workspace for chat will be available and will display: web visitors, web history and agents - based on the existing permission set for the agent.
+Only messaging agents that have the enhanced workspace enabled in permissions will see the enhanced Agent Workspace module.
+The Agent Workspace for chat will be available and will display: web visitors, web history and agents - based on the existing permission set for the agent.

 For more information see the [messaging agents user guide](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-enhanced-agent-workspace-for-messaging-the-enhanced-agent-workspace.html).